-Post exercise soreness is the pain you feel in your muscles after unaccustomed exercise – and it’s not the same as trigger point pain.
+Post workout muscle soreness is the pain you feel in your muscles after unaccustomed exercise – and it’s not the same as trigger point pain.
 It is a specific and fascinating phenomenon.

 Everyone has had it.
 You go for a long bike ride or a run or some other exercise after a long lay-off.
 You don’t feel too bad when you finish and congratulate yourself.
 However the next morning you wake up with a deep nasty ache in the muscles you used most- often your butt.
-You also feel really stiff.
-You try rubbing liniment into the area, taking some pain medications, stretching etc- but nothing seems to help much.
+You also feel really stiff and you often try rubbing liniment into the area, taking some pain medications, stretching etc- but nothing seems to help much.

 You hobble around for 2-3 days and then your pain & stiffness go.
-You actually feel rather well.
+After some time, you actually feel rather well.
 If you then decide to exercise again- often you really do feel fine and have no symptoms later.

 So – what has happened?